lukosejoseph007/Fiovana/docs/DEPLOYMENT.md

-# Proxemic Deployment Guide
+# Fiovana Deployment Guide

 ## Overview

-This guide provides comprehensive instructions for deploying Proxemic across different environments.
-Proxemic is a Tauri-based desktop application with security-focused file operations and AI integration capabilities.
+This guide provides comprehensive instructions for deploying Fiovana across different environments.
+Fiovana is a Tauri-based desktop application with security-focused file operations and AI integration capabilities.

 ## Table of Contents
 - [Environment Configuration](#environment-configuration)